(combination drug: amoxicillin trihydrate/clavulanate potassium, amoxicillin trihydrate/clavulanic acid)

 Amoxicillin, an aminopencillin beta-lactam, differs structurally from ampicillin by having an addition hydroxyl group on the phenyl ring.
-It is a bactericidal
+It is a bactericidal, broad-spectrum, antibiotic.

-When Clavulanate Potassium and Clavulanic Acid (beta-lactamase inhibitors) are used in combined form with the penicillins, such as amoxicillin, they prevent hydrolyzed penicillins, like amoxicillin, from being inactivated by bacterial beta-lactamases.
+When Clavulanate Acid or its potassium salt form, Clavulanate Potassium, (beta-lactamase inhibitors) are used in combined form with the penicillins, such as amoxicillin, they prevent hydrolyzed penicillins like amoxicillin from being inactivated by bacterial beta-lactamases.

-The antibacterial activity of Clavulanate Potassium and Clavulanic Acid is weak when used alone, and is therefore only available in
+The antibacterial activity of clavulanate acid and its salt form clavulanate potassium are weak when used alone, and is therefore only available in combination form.

 Amoxicillin and clavulanic acid are both readily distributed into most body tissues and fluids.
-Note that low concentrations of the drugs are found in saliva, sputum and uninflamed meninges while high concentrations are found in inflamed meninges.
-Both amoxicillin and clavulanic acid readily cross the placenta and are found in breast milk in low concentrations.
+Note, that low concentrations of the drugs are found in saliva, sputum and uninflamed meninges while high concentrations are found in inflamed meninges.
+Both amoxicillin and clavulanic acid readily cross the placenta.
+However, studies revealed no adverse effects on embryo or fetal development in rats, and only low levels passed in breast milk making the drug safe to give in pregnant and lactating rats.
 Most of the amoxicillin is excreted unchanged in the urine.
 Excreted levels of clavulanic acid is reported to be only 1/5th that of amoxicillin.

 Used to treat: